DimaZeland/Java-Software-Engineer/02-Java-Core/consoleChat/README.md

 ## Console chat

-A program that implements a multi-user chat.
+ℹ️ A program that implements a multi-user chat.